pawe9N/Weather-Plugin/README.md

 # Weather Plugin

 Weather Plugin is an extension for chrome, which was made for purpose of learning JQuery, Bootstrap Carousel Plugin and Weather API.

+## Description of plugin
 This extension can show you current weather data, weather forecast data and UV index data from openweathermap.org in better layout.

 ## Getting Started